-Net Sales - Our Chemicals Segment's sales increased 6% in the first quarter of 2008 compared to the first quarter of 2007 primarily due to the impact of favorable changes in currency exchange rates, which increased sales by approximately \$20 million in the quarter as increases in sales volumes were more than offset by lower average $Ti0_2$ selling prices.
-We expect average selling prices in the second quarter of 2008 to be lower than the average selling prices in the first quarter of 2008.
+Net Sales - Our Chemicals Segment's sales increased 14% in the second quarter of 2008 compared to the second quarter of 2007, and increased 10% in the first six months of 2008 as compared to the same period in 2007, as the favorable impact of changes in foreign currency exchange rates, which increased sales by approximately \$33 million in the quarter and \$54 million in the year-to-date period, and higher TiO2 sales volumes more than offset the impact of lower average TiO2 selling prices.
+Sales volumes in the both the second quarter and first six months of 2008 were higher compared to the same periods in 2007 primarily due to higher sales volumes in export markets.
+Our sales volumes for both the second quarter and first six months of 2008 were each a record for us.

-Sales volumes in the first quarter of 2008 were higher compared to 2007 primarily due to higher sales volumes in export markets which more than offset lower sales volumes in Europe.
-Our sales volumes in Europe were impacted by a decrease in demand for TiO2; however, we expect overall demand will continue to remain slightly above 2007 levels for the remainder of the year.
-Sales volumes for the first quarter of 2008 were a first quarter record for us.

-Cost of Sales - Our Chemicals Segment's cost of sales increased in the first quarter of 2008 compared to the same period last year primarily due to the impact of a 10% increase in utility costs (primarily energy costs), a 5% increase in raw material costs and currency fluctuations (primarily the euro).
-TiO_2 production volumes were comparable in the three month periods.
-Our operating rates were near full capacity in both periods.
+Cost of Sales - Our Chemicals Segment's cost of sales increased in the second quarter of 2008 compared to the same period last year primarily due to the impact of a 16% increase in utility costs (primarily energy costs), a 9% increase in raw material costs and currency fluctuations (primarily the euro).
+Cost of sales increased in the first six months of 2008 compared to the same period last year primarily due to the impact of a 13% increase in utility costs (primarily energy costs), a 7% increase in raw material costs and currency fluctuations (primarily costs (primarily energy costs), a 7% increase in raw material costs and currency fluctuations (primarily the euro).
+Our TiO2 production volumes in the second quarter and first six months of 2008 were higher than the same periods in 2007, with operating rates were near full capacity in both periods.
+Our production volumes for both the second quarter and first six months of 2008 were each also a record for us.

-Operating Income - Our Chemicals Segment's operating income declined in the first quarter of 2008 primarily due to the decrease in our gross margin.
-Our gross margin has decreased as pricing has not improved to offset the negative impact of our increased operating costs (primarily energy costs and raw materials).
-Changes in foreign currency exchange rates negatively affected our gross margin and operating income in the first quarter.
-We estimate the effect of changes in foreign currency exchange rates decreased operating income by \$7 million in the first quarter of 2008 compared to the same period in 2007.
+Operating Income - Our Chemicals Segment's operating income declined in the second quarter and first six months of 2008 primarily due to the decrease in our gross margin.
+While our sales volumes were higher in 2008, our gross margin has decreased as pricing has not improved to offset the negative impact of our increased operating costs (primarily energy costs and raw materials).
+Changes in foreign currency exchange rates also negatively affected our gross margin and operating income in 2008 as compared to 2007.
+We estimate the effect of changes in foreign currency exchange rates decreased our Chemicals Segment's operating income by \$8 million for the quarter and \$16 million in the year-to-date period.

 Our Chemicals Segment's operating income is net of amortization of purchase accounting adjustments made in conjunction with our acquisitions of interests in NL and Kronos.
 As a result, we recognize additional depreciation expense above the amounts Kronos reports separately, substantially all of which is included within cost of sales.
-We recognized an additional \$.9 million and \$.7 million of additional depreciation expense in the first three months of 2007 and 2008, respectively, which reduced our reported Chemicals Segment operating income as compared to amounts reported separately by Kronos.
+We recognized an additional \$1.8 million and \$1.4 million of additional depreciation expense in the first six months of 2007 and 2008, respectively, which reduced our reported Chemicals Segment operating income as compared to amounts reported separately by Kronos.